Low Credit Score? How Did You Get Here

 Now that you’ve picked yourself up and taken concrete steps to boost your credit score, your chance of being approved for a loan has improved.
 Which is why you need to start thinking about consolidating some of that debt.
 It’ll reduce your monthly payments and give you more funds each month to deal with those debts that you cannot consolidate.

 Debt consolidation doesn’t necessarily have to come from a personal loan.
 Some credit cards also offer credit transfer options.
-Your iMoney CreditScore dashboard shows several financial products that we think will help your end goal.
-Feel free to check them out and see if they fit into your plans.

 Get started on the right path to financial stability

 Getting stuck in debt may not have been completely your fault.
 Things like this happen.
 What matters now is that you take steps to get out of this pit.